Global-Chem/global-chem/paper.md

 `Global-Chem` was developed to facilitate accessing lists of known chemical compounds as objects to allow them to be used in the context of python-based workflows.
 However, it can also facilitate the evaluation of other tools to access chemical information in the form of SMILES.
 An interesting observation from the present data is the ability of tools to handle the ampersand `&` operator in SMILES for materials.
 For example, diamond is a common carbon substance whose SMILES strings is indicated in the OpenSMILES documentation as a `C&1&1&1&1`.
-As shown in Table 2, this fails in both `RDKit` and `Indigo` indicating that improve handling of the `&` operator is required.
+As shown in Table 2, this fails in both `RDKit` and `Indigo` indicating that improved handling of the `&` operator is required.

-Beyond accessing SMILES stings we've shown the utility of `Global-Chem` to interogate the coverage of the force field CGenFF.
-By partitioning chemical space into well defined chemical lists, `Global-Chem` allows for regions of chemical space where the CGenFF programs fails or assigns parameters of low analogy to be readily identified.
+Beyond accessing SMILES stings we've shown the utility of `Global-Chem` to interogate the coverage of the force field `CGenFF`.
+By partitioning chemical space into well-defined chemical lists, `Global-Chem` allows for regions of chemical space where the CGenFF programs fails or assigns parameters of low analogy to be readily identified.
 This information will allow for decisions to be made concerning the addition of molecules in the CGenFF training set thereby allowing for systematic improvements in the force field.

 # Statement of Purpose